17 February 2022

 As a student and professional dancer, Balanchine showed an interest in choreographing.
 His knowledge of music, thanks to a combination of his father, piano lessons, and music theory courses, far exceeded that of his fellow choreographers, something that would serve him throughout his career.
 He created his first work, a pas de deux, La Nuit, in 1920, for himself and a fellow student.
 He then went on to create a small troupe of dancers, composing several exploratory works, which sparked disapproval with Russian authorities.

 In 1924, Balanchine joined a touring troupe called the Principal Dancers of the Soviet State Ballet, which was given permission to go throughout Western Europe.
 During a tour in Germany, the troupe decided to defect from the Soviet Union.
-Shortly after in London, Serge Diaghliev took notice of the troupe and invited them to audition for his famed company, Ballets Russes.
-Upon joining the company, Diaghliev saw Balanchine as more than just a dancers and made him ballet master.
+Shortly after in London, Serge Diaghilev took notice of the troupe and invited them to audition for his famed company, Ballets Russes.
+Upon joining the company, Diaghilev saw Balanchine as more than just a dancer and made him ballet master.

 In 1933, Lincoln Kirstein, an American writer, impresario, art connoisseur, philanthropist, and cultural figure in New York City, met Balanchine in London and invited him to come to the United States and establish an American ballet school and company.
 It had been Kirstein’s dream to establish a school that would rival that of Europe.
 In 1934, Kirstein and Balanchine established the School of American Ballet.
 Three months after opening, he held a recital for his students where they premiered his new work, Serenade, with music by Tchaikovsky.
 A year later in 1935, they established the American Ballet.